sofi12321/SNN_image_classification/README.md

 ## Used datasets

-- SOCOFing -  biometric fingerprints and their syn- thetic alterations
+- SOCOFing - a set of biometric fingerprints and their synthetic alterations.
+With this dataset, we solve the problem of fingerprint image classification on 10 classes depending on the name of the finger.
-- EMNIST - handwritten character
+- EMNIST digits - a set of handwritten digits similar to the MNIST dataset, but 4 times larger.
-digits derived from the NIST Special Database 19 and con- verted to a 28x28 pixel image format and dataset structure that directly matches the MNIST dataset
-- Fashion-MNIST - Zalando’s article images
+- Fashion-MNIST - a set of 10 fashion products images.

 ![Datasets](./image.jpg)